adibirzu/oci-usage-to-adw-function/README.md

 $ fn -v deploy --app Billing
 ```

-The Fn Project CLI will generate output similar to the following (abbreviated) detailling the steps taken to build and deploy the function.
+The Fn Project CLI will generate output similar to the following (abbreviated) detailing the steps taken to build and deploy the function.
 ```
 $ Deploying ADW-Billing to app: Billing
 $ Bumped to version 0.0.1